titanrukmana/kg-generator/README.md

 # Knowledge Graph Generator

-A simple app to generate Knowledge Graphs (KGs) in accordance to the user's prompts and inputs.
+A simple app to generate Knowledge Graphs (KGs) in accordance to the user's prompts and inputs utilizing OpenAI's LLM services.

 ## Setup